Implementing Quote-to-Cash for Broadband Internet Providers with Salesforce and Nextian

 CRM ←→ CPQ → Order Processing → Billing → ERP/Financial

-Let’s take a look at what happens between CRM opportunity and customer bill:
+Let’s examine what happens between CRM opportunity and customer bill:

 1. — An opportunity is logged in the CRM by a sales rep.